Alexi Lalas

-Personal life
+Early life

-Lalas was born in Birmingham, Michigan, United States, to a Greek father, Demetrios Lalas and an American mother, Anne Harding Woodworth.
+Lalas was born in Birmingham, Michigan to a Greek father, Demetrios Lalas, and an American mother, Anne Harding Woodworth.
 His father was a professor who later became the director of Greece's national observatory, while his mother is a widely published poet.
-Lalas speaks Spanish and Italian in addition to his native English and Greek.
-Lalas is married and has two children.
-His younger brother, Greg Lalas, is a retired professional soccer player and currently the Chief Marketing Officer at United Soccer League.
-Lalas attended the elite Dalton School.
+His younger brother, Greg Lalas, is a former professional soccer player and currently the Chief Marketing Officer at United Soccer League.

 Club career

 High school

 Lalas attended Cranbrook Kingswood School in Bloomfield Hills, Michigan.
 Even though he did not begin playing soccer until he was eleven, he had developed his skills enough to be named the 1987 Michigan High School Player of the Year by his senior year.
 In addition to playing soccer, he was a member and captain of his high school hockey team, which won the state championship.
 Lalas was rated for the Ontario Hockey League Midget draft in 1987, but was ultimately not selected.